willpatton/Motion_Encoders/README.md

 ## About Rotary Encoders

-ROTARY ENCODERS

   APPLICATION
-    This code is for an encoder/switch typically found as volume, tuning, speed, or brightness control.
+    This code is for an encoder/switch typically found as volume, tuning, brightness, or motor control.
     The encoder has a physical knob with detents and a pushbutton switch.
 The position, direction, and focus (switch or encoder) of the encoder is